PSP Audioware 2445 EMT Reverb – Crystal Clear

 Road Test

-As with any reverb effect, it’s best used as a light wash of ambience.
-PSP Audioware 2445 has an expensive sound and is quite clear in the mid-high and top frequencies, it’s certainly one of the best reverbs out of the box for widening and spreading the perceived soundstage without being overly noticeable as a reverb effect.
+As with any reverb effect, the PSP Audioware 2445 shines best when used as a light wash of ambiance.
+It has a rich, high-quality sound, particularly clear in the mid-high and top frequencies, making it one of the best options out of the box for widening and spreading the perceived soundstage without drawing attention to itself as a reverb.

 You need to be very careful with the balance, else everything just sounds like a bad New Wave remix from the 80s.
 But if you’re gentle a very nice ethereal ambience can be added, which is particularly nice on minimalistic tracks with just voice and piano or guitar.
 There’s nothing like a plate reverb on vocals, and if you dial the setting in well, it’s creamy and silky smooth.
 For general reverb, 2445 EMT works well on pretty much everything, it’s just out of the box it generally sounds too much, too characterful.
 This is not an effect you can merrily throw on all your tracks and life is good.
 Some degree of tweaking and (mostly) pulling back the mix will be required.